ThatStupidHeroMatheus/Tim-Defense-Blog-Engine/README.md

 # Tim Defense Blog Engine

-Tim Defense Blog Engine (TDBE), is a "blog engine" powered by [TurboWarp](https://desktop.turbowarp.org/), made for the upcoming [Tim Defense's new website](https://tim-defense.pages.dev/).
+Tim Defense Blog Engine (TDBE), is a "blog engine" powered by [TurboWarp](https://desktop.turbowarp.org/), made for [Tim Defense's new website](https://tim-defense.pages.dev/).

 ## How does it work?